jolatechno/ipfs-mpi/README.md

 ## Usage

-See [shell](./shell) for a Gide on designing software that use ipfs-mpi and [example](./example) to design an interpretor for ipfs-mpi.
+See [example](./example) for info on how to design an interpretor for ipfs-mpi.

 ### WARNING : Development in progress, might contain bug